attaswift/GlueKit/README.md

 Given the model above, in Cocoa you could specify key paths for accessing various parts of the model from a `Document` instance.
 For example, to get the email addresses of all issue owners in one big unsorted array, you'd use the Cocoa key path `"projects.issues.owner.email"`.
-The GlueKit is able to do this too, although it uses a specially constructed Swift closure to represent the key path:
+GlueKit is able to do this too, although it uses a specially constructed Swift closure to represent the key path:

 ```Swift
 let cocoaKeyPath: String = "projects.issues.owner.email"

 let swiftKeyPath: Document -> Observable<[String]> = { document in
     document.projects.selectEach{$0.issues}.selectEach{$0.owner}.select{email}
 }